The 10 Year Anniversary of the Victorian Bushfires

 The fires were particularly devastating in our community.
 Our community has shown remarkable resilience to rally together, recover and rebuild.

-There are a small number of community events being held to commemorate the anniversary and to encourage communities to come together.
-There are also a number of initiatives to support health and wellbeing and to encourage people to seek support if they need it.
+A number of community events were held to commemorate the anniversary and to encourage communities to come together, and there were also a number of initiatives to support health and wellbeing and to encourage people to seek support if they need it.

 Support beyond the bushfires